daemonphantom/awayke/README.md

 ## Is this dangerous?

 The command Awayke uses is Apple's own tooling.
 Thermal risk for short hops, like walking between rooms or a bathroom break, is low.
 Apple Silicon throttles before anything damaging happens.
-Just put your laptop in a bag with Awayke active.
+Don't put your laptop in a bag with Awayke active.
 Keep it on AC.
+I cannot guarantee full safety though, so use this tool AT YOUR OWN RISK.

 ## How it works